 Take time think about what studying at a higher level will entail and how you'll be expected to engage with your course and with the academic and support staff here.
 Your time at Reading will provide you with every opportunity to develop yourself personally, academically and professionally.

 Part of your university education will be learning how to learn.
 You'll not only be building up your subject knowledge, but also developing your study practices and learning new ones so you can work at a more complex level.
 This process is just as important as learning about your subject and is part of what makes higher education so valuable.
 There are plenty of people and resources available to support you in this.
 Make sure you know who they are and what they can do for you.
 Make the most of the opportunities available to you and of your potential to do well.

-As a Reading student, you will have access to a menu of support services to meet your wellbeing and academic needs should you need it, including:
+As a Reading student, you will have access to a menu of support services to meet your wellbeing and academic needs should you need it.
+Study Support includes:

-The University Library and its Academic Liaison Librarians can assist with access to information and resources to make the most of your studies.
-Find out more.
+- The University Library and its Academic Liaison Librarians can assist with access to information and resources to make the most of your studies - using the library.